Important Notes

 Improved Metrics for Replica, Engine, and Rebuild Status

-Starting with v1.9.0, Longhorn enhances observability by introducing new Prometheus metrics that expose the state and identity of Replica and Engine CRs, as well as the rebuild status.
-These improvements make it easier to monitor rebuild events across the entire cluster.
+Longhorn improves observability with new Prometheus metrics that expose the status and identity of Replica and Engine CRs, along with rebuild activity.
+These metrics make it easier to monitor rebuilds across the cluster.

 For more information, see #10550 and #10722.